nikolasibalic/nikolasibalic.github.io/mainsite_source/source/education.rst

 Teaching
 ========

-I am, or have been, engaged at teaching, course/competition creation, marking, and supervision at all levels of physics eduction (primary school -> highschool -> undergraduate -> postgraduate).
+I have been involved in teaching, course/competition creation, marking, and supervision at all levels of physics eduction (primary school -> highschool -> undergraduate -> postgraduate).